BIGJRA/BIGJRA.github.io/rejuv.md

 Anyways, all that’s left is to claim your reward at the help center --
 $350 and **Pichu!** (+1 Karma)

-HQuest 7: Wretched Music!
+### HQuest 7: Wretched Music!

--   Talk to the receptionist at the Chrisola Hotel and agree to go to the basement.
+Talk to the receptionist at the Chrisola Hotel and agree to go to the basement.

-Dance Prodigy Rorim B
+Dance Prodigy Rorim B (No Field)

 -   Spinda, Level 15.
     -   Teeter Dance
     -   Hypnosis
     -   Dizzy Punch
     -   Psybeam
 -   Vivillon, Level 16. @ Kee Berry.
     -   Quiver Dance
     -   Signal Beam
     -   Draining Kiss
     -   Psybeam
 -   Oricorio, Level 16.
     -   Featherdance
     -   Teeter Dance
     -   Revelation Dance
     -   Air Cutter
 -   Ludicolo, Level 17. @ Mystic Water.
     -   Teeter Dance
     -   Rain Dance
     -   Bubblebeam
     -   Knock Off

 Be careful of Ludicolo, rain boosted Bubblebeams can hurt.
 Vivillon too